 Student mental health problems can happen to anyone, but support is available.
 Staffordshire University student Max Haynes' short film about anxiety and depression:

-To arrange an appointment with one of the Mental Health & Wellbeing Team, please submit an appointment request form.
+To arrange an appointment with the Mental Health Team, please log in to our online enquiry system

 Worried a friend may be struggling to cope with life?
 Here are some tips on how to help.
 The Samaritans - How to Help a Friend in Need.